vibbits/gentle-hands-on-python/lesson_plans/lesson_plan_day2.md

 ## Objectives

-1. Understand the purpose and basic use of the most common collection types in Python: List, Tuple, Dictionary
+1. Understand the purpose and basic use of the most common collection types in Python: List, Tuple
 1. Understand iteration and iteration using collection types
 1. Write new functions with less help
 1. Fix existing code